kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-music-setup.md

 If you have downloaded the Kiji Standalone BentoBox, the code for this tutorial is already compiled and located in the `$KIJI_HOME/examples/music/lib/` directory.
-You can skip to [Set your environment variables](link-to-header-below) if you want to get started playing with the example code.
+You can skip to "Set your environment variables" if you want to get started playing with the example code.